Applying for an AEO authorisation

-An application for an AEO certificate consist of 3 parts:
+An application for an AEO authorisation consists of:

 Complete your application in full